Dynamics of Charge-Resolved Entanglement after a Local Quench: Conformal Field Theory Analysis

-Calculating the negativity for the local quench case, we are again forced to use BCFT and double the number of operators.
+Calculating the negativity for the local quench case requires introducing these twist fields into $n$-copies of the geometry depicted in Fig. \ref{fig:replicaT}.
+We are again forced to use BCFT and double the number of operators.
 We are left with calculating a 6-point function.
-For a $j$-point function with $j \ge 4$, the result can be predicted by CFT only up to a nonuniversal function $\mathcal{F}$~\cite{BYB}, which depends on the full operators content of the studied theory.
+For a $j$-point function with $j \ge 4$, the result can be predicted by CFT only up to a nonuniversal function $\mathcal{F}$,~\cite{BYB} which depends on the full operators content of the studied theory.
 We thus restrict ourselves to limits in which $\mathcal{F}$ is approximately constant.
 It is for this reason that we do not study the case where $A_1$ and $A_2$ are disjoint --- following the arguments above, we will need to calculate an 8-point function, for which the effect of nonuniversal function $\mathcal{F}$ is expected to be even more significant.

 In Ref.~\onlinecite{WCR} the RN after a local quench was found to be: